Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     quality assurance methods used during or after evaluations, and to provide additional details for any of the options selected above.

-## Question 3.3.4: What do evaluators see when carrying out evaluations?
+### Question 3.3.4: What do evaluators see when carrying out evaluations?
 Link to screenshot(s) and/or describe the evaluation interface(s).

 *What to enter in the text box*: Use this space to describe the interface, paper form, etc. that evaluators see when they carry out the evaluation.
 Link to a screenshot/copy if possible.
 If there is a separate introductory interface/page, include it under Question 3.2.4.

-## 3.3.5: How free are evaluators regarding when and how quickly to carry out evaluations?
+### Question 3.3.5: How free are evaluators regarding when and how quickly to carry out evaluations?
 Select all that apply.
-In all cases, provide details in the text box under ‘Other.’
+In all cases, provide details in the text box under ‘Other’.

 *Check-box options (select all that apply)*: